 “Can I call a cycle-rickshaw?”, asks the watchman, in a tone filled with feigned embarrassment.
 Bourgeois Sahibs, even retired ones, do not ride cycle-rickshaws.
 Why not, I ask him.
 In fact, I prefer to ride a cycle rickshaw unless it has to haul me up a slope.
 In the ultra-modern digitized and metro-networked National Capital, primitive cycle rickshaws are still a common sight.
 They have no pretensions.
 You feel bad that a man struggles with his feeble legs and sweating stiff back for pedaling you along.
 But he and his family would starve if he can’t find someone who would be willing to ride his rickety contraption.
 Fat old ladies love to ride cycle rickshaws and haggle like hell at the end of the journey.
 Yet, I suppose, he manages to earn daily food for his wife and several children and a quart of cheap rum for himself

 I struggle up the contraption put together with iron rods and canvas atop a tricycle.
-After half hour of straining, huffing and puffing on his part, he stops at the Metro station.
+After half hour of straining, huffing and puffing on his part, yet talking non-stop about how the government cheated him, he stops at the Metro station.
+As a parting shot he tells me how Mahesh Sharma, the winning BJP MP, knew all those who did not vote for him, and sent many of them away to Pakistan.
+They are Jhats or Gujjars, all Hindus, he tells me, will Pakitanis let them live?
+I tell him that’s a false rumour. nobody has been sent to Pakistan.
+He isn’t quite convinced.
+Gossips and conspiracy theories work just as well among the poor as it does among the rich.
 I hand him four ten-rupee notes.
 He pauses incredulously with the money in his hand.
 He must have been thinking all along if he would need to haggle for twenty.
 He hasn’t learnt to say thanks, so he pedals away, still shaking his head in disbelief.
 My chest swells a wee-bit at the satisfaction of giving him that extra twenty, with which I could not even buy a cup of tea in the bourgeois planet where I subsist.
 For him, in his half-inhuman planet, it could mean an extra meal or a recharge for his proud possession – an old Nokia phone.

 The hugely scandalised Second Generation (2 G) mobile phone policy has brought one benefit to the poor : a mobile phone for everyone, even one with empty stomach.
 There is no domestic servant, vegetable hawker, driver, washer-man or street scavenger who does not have a mobile phone